 “It’s absolutely fantastic that [the tradition] has been kept going for this long,” Pounds said.

-He has waved the flag himself on College GameDay 8 times.
+He had waved the flag himself on College GameDay 8 times by the 200th appearance.
 Some Cougs have waved it as many as 25 times.
 Pounds still recalls an episode when host Chris Fowler stepped forward before the show started to scan the crowd.

 “Where’s the WSU flag?”
 Fowler asked, looking for Ol’ Crimson.
 “Oh, there it is.
 I guess we can start the show,” he joked.